ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 FROM [collection of items]
 WHERE [items in draw satisfy some criteria]
 ```
 Using this approach we can express our questions in quite a natural way.

-We don't have to extract and translate any information for input to the calculator interface.
-The calculator can parse the expression and use the numbers and items names in the correct parts of whatever computation needs to happen.
+We don't need to extract information from the query and translate it for the calculator interface.
+The calculator can use the numbers and items names in the correct parts of whatever computation needs to happen.

 ### Question complexity